-The authors would like to express their deep gratitude to Maristella Agosti for her continued support and contributions to this work which benefited from her precious suggestions and valuable feedback.
+The authors would really like to express their gratitude to Maristella Agosti for her continued support and contributions to this work which benefited from her precious suggestions and valuable feedback.
 Sincere thanks are due to Floriana Esposito and Carlo Meghini for their comments on the main ideas of the model.
 We would like to thank Fausta Bressani and Andreina Rigon of the Cultural Heritage Directorate (Direzione Beni Culturali) of the Italian Veneto Region (Regione del Veneto) and Erilde Terenzoni and Cristina Tommasi of the Archival Supervising Office for the Italian Veneto Region (Soprintendenza Archivistica per il Veneto) of the Ministry of Cultural Heritage.

-Last but not least, thanks and appreciation are due to the anonymous reviewers who really helped us in increasing the quality of the paper to make its contributions more exploitable in a multi-disciplinary context.
+Least but not last, thanks and appreciation are due to the anonymous reviewers who really helped us in increasing the quality of the paper to make its contributions more exploitable in a multi-disciplinary context.

 The work reported has been carried out in the context of an agreement between the Italian Veneto Region17 and the University of Padua.
-The CULTURA18 (Contract No. 269973) and the PROMISE network of excellence19 (Contract No. 258191) Projects, as part of the 7th Framework Program of the European Commission, have partially supported the reported work.
+The CULTURA18 (contract no. 269973) and the PROMISE network of excellence19 (contract n.
+258191) projects, as part of the 7th Framework Program of the European Commission, have partially supported the reported work.